lucanunz/Visual-odometry/README.md

 # Visual-odometry

+This project consists in estimating the pose of a robot that is moving, based on world features it sees.

-The pose of the robot is estimated in $SE(3)$, and during picp only the points triangulated at the previous pose are used as world points.
-See branch "est_SE2" for a different approach
+In this branch, the pose of the robot is estimated in $SE(3)$ and the approach is the following
+- estimate the pose between the first pair of measurements using epipolar geometry
+- given this pose and the measurements, triangulate to have a set of world points
+- perform picp iteratively between subsequent poses.
+At each pose, we update the world map with the previously triangulated points, but use only the previously triangulated points to estimate the pose

+Measurements are characterized by 10 numbers that describe the appearance of the associated world points: data association is performed using a kd-tree where the points have 11 dimension.
+The first element of this points is an id, the other 10 are the appearances of the points: clearly, internal computation of the kd-tree ignores the first component of the vectors.

+For a different approach, see the branch ***est_SE2***.

+## Build

-To build this project:
+To build this project
 - create build directory with `mkdir build` and navigate to it with `cd build`
 - then do `cmake ..` and `make`